openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   Description for the firewall.

 ``--router ROUTER``
-  Firewall associated router name or ID (requires FWaaS router insertion extension, this option can be repeated)
+  ID or name of the router associated with the firewall (requires FWaaS router insertion extension to be enabled).
+This option can be repeated.

 ``--no-routers``
-  Associate no routers with the firewall (requires FWaaS router insertion extension)
+  Associate no routers with the firewall (requires FWaaS router insertion extension).

 ``--admin-state-down``
   Set admin state up to false.